“I read a book one day and my whole life was changed.” – Orhan Pamuk

 If you’re a regular reader of this blog, you’ll know that I’m always fishing, not for fish, but for knowledge, for information about what makes us who we are, and about what is learnt and what is innate.
 I do this because the journey of self-discovery can yield some great insights that help us live a better life.

-So, to continue pushing my boundaries, I chose to do a course in Clinical Pastoral Education (CPE), to become a pastoral carer.
+So, to continue pushing my boundaries, I chose to do a Clinical Pastoral Education (CPE) course, to become a pastoral carer.
 The practical part of the course was conducted in a hospital and an aged care facility, two places I avoided like the plague, especially hospitals.
 I’ve had a bit of a phobia of hospitals after my health crisis, and so I wasn’t sure how I’d manage the practical part of the course.
 Of course it wasn’t easy, in fact it was truly confronting, especially the Intensive Care Unit (ICU).
 I’ve never seen so many machines attached to one person.
-I didn’t realise it, but my placement was in the largest trauma hospital in my city.
+I found myself in the largest trauma hospital in my city.
 The most challenging and traumatic of cases would be found here.
 Talk about really testing my resilience!
 Along with the ICU, there was the spinal unit, mental health unit, cardiac ward, every single unit was challenging in its own way.
-I met people dying from cancer, those who went in for a small routine operation only to wake up a paraplegic, mental health patients unable to string two words together because they were zombified by drugs.
+I met people dying from cancer, those who went in for a small routine operation then woke up a paraplegic, mental health patients unable to string two words together because they were zombified by drugs.
 It was an eye opening experience.

 This was followed by another freeing moment, when I realised that anxiety would no longer rule my life and that I was capable of much more than I’d led myself to believe.
 This turn-around occurred about half way through the course.
 I went from walking through the wards on jelly legs, to finally feeling safe and comfortable being in the hospital environment, and meeting people with all kinds of life-threatening conditions and injuries.
-I was forced to face my own feeling of vulnerability and it was not easy.
+I was forced to face my own feeling of vulnerability which wasn’t easy.
 Again, it was a signpost that I’d not developed resilience as a child.
-I’d never felt truly safe or empowered.
-But the great thing about self-reflective work and having a fabulous supervisor, I was able to drill down and find out where those fears came from, and reframe my beliefs and thoughts.
+I’d never felt truly safe or empowered, but the great thing about self-reflective work and having a great supervisor, I was able to drill down and find out where those fears came from, and reframe my beliefs and thoughts.

-So as much as I liked the idea of working in a hospital, I discovered a new place, which for me, is a most unlikely place, and one I stayed away from for many years.
+So, as much as I liked the idea of working in a hospital, I discovered a new place, which for me, is a most unlikely place, and one I stayed away from for many years.
 A place that is disliked or ignored by many, but nevertheless, unusual circumstances have lead me there.
 It’s a lovely old weather-board church, run by a progressive, female minister, who wants to build a loving community, and like tuning forks, our motives are in tune with each other.
 During my course, patients claimed to be “spiritual” and not “religious”.
-The minister and I want to help create a spiritual space for our community, without rules, and dogma, rather, to connect through our spirituality.
-It’s an exciting time as I get to use my pastoral care skills, and some of my professional communications skills in spreading love, support and caring to our local community.
+The minister and I want to help create a spiritual space for our community, without rules, and dogma, and instead, to connect through our spirituality.
+It’s an exciting time as I get to use my new pastoral care role and use it to spread love, support and caring to our local community.

 I don’t how long I’ll stay, but it feels right at this moment.
 That’s the other thing I learnt from my CPE experience.
 Any of us can unexpectedly land in hospital and so plans should be kept very loose.
 I’ve agonised for too long about finding the right path and making the right choice.
 Woody Allen got it right when he said, “If you want to make God laugh, tell him about your plans.”